History

 View more pictures from our archives

-Hospital radio in Coventry originated in late 1971 when an American patient, eager to listen to Coventry City football matches, discovered it was not possible from the hospital.
-Upon his discharge, he established a trust fund to finance landlines connecting the hospital to Highfield Road, the former home of the Sky Blues, before their 2005 move to the Ricoh Arena.
+Coventry’s hospital radio began in late 1971 when an American patient, keen to listen to Coventry City football games, found it wasn’t possible from the hospital.
+After leaving, he set up a trust fund to pay for landlines linking the hospital to Highfield Road, the Sky Blues’ former ground before their 2005 move to the Ricoh Arena.

-In its early years, the station was known as Walsgrave Radio.
+In its early days, it went by the name Walsgrave Radio.

-In 1980, the radio became part of the hospital’s Voluntary Organisation, and the station was renamed Coventry Hospitals Broadcasting Service.
+In 1980, the radio joined the hospital’s Voluntary Organisation and was renamed the Coventry Hospitals Broadcasting Service.
+Membership grew quickly, and a variety of programs began reaching patients in hospitals across Coventry.

-Throughout the 1980s, as local radio stations emerged, there was a consistent influx of volunteers keen to acquire broadcasting skills in hopes of securing positions within these new stations.
+Throughout the 1980s, as local radio stations appeared, a steady stream of volunteers arrived, eager to learn broadcasting skills in hopes of landing jobs at these new stations.

-Jeff Harris, who progressed to Mercia Sound and later became a Programmer/Presenter at Radio FAB FM.
-Regrettably, Jeff passed away in 2018.
+Some of our former volunteers include Jeff Harris, who went on to work at Mercia Sound before becoming a Programmer/Presenter at Radio FAB FM.
+Sadly, Jeff passed away in 2018.

-Jim Lee, who departed from our team to join Mercia Sound, then moved to BBC CWR, and is currently a freelance journalist, occasionally serving as a continuity announcer on BBC4 and BBC7.
+Jim Lee left our team for Mercia Sound, later joined BBC CWR, and now works as a freelance journalist, occasionally serving as a continuity announcer on BBC4 and BBC7.

 Sara Blizzard began her career at Mercia Sound as a salesperson before transitioning to presenting her own show, thanks to an opportunity from station controller Stuart Linnell.
 She is now frequently seen as a weather presenter on BBC Midlands Today.